-The Remedy Rx: Fruits and vegetables are high in fiber; to get enough, follow the Dietary Guidelines for Americans recommendations: 1 ½ to 2 cups of fruit per day, and 2 to 3 cups of vegetables.
+The Rx: Fruits and vegetables are high in fiber; to get enough, follow the Dietary Guidelines for Americans recommendations: 1 ½ to 2 cups of fruit per day, and 2 to 3 cups of vegetables.

 Experts say the Mediterranean diet is excellent for heart health.
 It emphasizes fruits and vegetables, healthy fats such as avocado and olive oil, and lean protein such as salmon.

-The Remedy Rx: Ask your healthcare provider if an eating plan like the Mediterranean diet is right for you.
+The Rx: Ask your healthcare provider if an eating plan like the Mediterranean diet is right for you.

 Being overweight or obese is a major risk factor for heart disease.
 It tends to be associated with other conditions—including high blood cholesterol, high blood pressure, and diabetes—that weaken the heart.

-The Remedy Rx: According to the National Institutes of Health, losing just 5 to 10 percent of your body weight can strengthen your heart and reduce your risk of developing heart disease.
+The Rx: According to the National Institutes of Health, losing just 5 to 10 percent of your body weight can strengthen your heart and reduce your risk of developing heart disease.

 Tobacco smoke contains more than 7,000 toxins.
 When inhaled, they damage arteries and weaken the heart.
 "Stop smoking, as it will single-handedly reduce the risk of heart attack and stroke by 40 to 50%," says Patel.

-The Remedy Rx: If you use tobacco, see your doctor about strategies that can help you quit.
+The Rx: If you use tobacco, see your doctor about strategies that can help you quit.
 If you don't smoke, don't start.

 Advocate For Yourself